-When a financial problem arises, you should speak with your installation’s Personal Financial Manager (PFM) and/or JAG office to get free, expert advice and assistance.
+When a financial problem arises, you should speak with your installation’s (PFM) and/or office to get free, expert advice and assistance.
 Be sure to keep documentation of all your commitments, efforts to resolve delinquencies, and any disputes about debts – it could be helpful to you later.

-If you do receive notice that your security clearance eligibility is being denied or revoked, DoD regulations give you the right to a hearing before an Administrative Judge of the Defense Office of Hearings and Appeals (DOHA).
+If you do receive notice that your security clearance eligibility is being denied or revoked, DoD regulations give you the right to a hearing before an Administrative Judge of the (DOHA).
 This hearing is your opportunity for a face-to-face meeting with an official, independent of your chain of command, to explain your situation and the steps you’ve taken to address the issues identified in a written Statement of Reasons (SOR).